-Manual transmissions are usually more reliable than automatics and will usually go well over 100,000 miles without a hiccup.
+Manual transmissions are usually more reliable than automatics and will usually go well over 150,000 miles or more without a hiccup.
 But the weak link in a manual drivetrain is the clutch.
 The clutch takes all the abuse and wear.
 With every shift the clutch is disengaged and engaged.
 Stop-and-go driving in heavy traffic is especially hard on a clutch because the driver is always riding the clutch pedal.
 After zillions of such cycles, the clutch eventually wears out.
 It may start to slip, chatter or make noise.

 Other clutch problems that may appear include oil contamination from engine or transmission oil leakage, disengagement problems brought on by a faulty hydraulic linkage, clutch cable or fork, or noise from a bad release bearing or pilot bearing or bushing.